f0lg0/netmon_cli/README.md

 - root permissions
 - make

+### Note

+I have used special characters to display colors, they may not work in some shells (I use bash)

 ## Features

 - `showip [DOMAIN NAME]` --> shows the corresponding IPv4 and IPv6 address of a given domain name